zephyrproject-rtos/zephyr/boards/arm/nrf5340dk_nrf5340/doc/index.rst

 Other hardware features are not supported by the Zephyr kernel.
-See `Nordic Semiconductor Infocenter`_ for a complete list of nRF5340 Development Kit board hardware features.
+See `Nordic Semiconductor Infocenter`_ for a complete list of nRF5340 DK board hardware features.

 Connections and IOs
 ===================